 LINK Programs (Leadership, Innovation, Networking, Knowledge)

-It’s been a busy fall for the launch of The LINK Programs (Leadership, Innovation, Networking, Knowledge) a new Artist benefit and service designed to help them develop professional skills and empower them to feel more confident pursuing multifaceted careers.
+The LINK Programs are a new Artist benefit and service design to help artists develop professional skills and empower individuals to feel more confident pursuing multifaceted careers.

-We launched the RBC Future Launch Opera Artist Fellowship, selecting sixteen exceptional Canadian emerging artists from all disciplines of opera to participate in a year-long skill development and leadership training program.
-Through the RBC Future Launch Mentorship Program, we are currently accepting nominations for mentors for the Fellows.
-Nominations are due December 23, 2020 – to apply click here.
+- The RBC Future Launch Fellowship supports sixteen exceptional Canadian emerging artists from all disciplines of opera to participate in a year-long skill development and leadership training program.
+Meet the Fellows here!